 - Through what channels can you get avocados onto the European market?

-- What are end market prices for avocado?
+- What are the end-market prices for avocados?

 Avocados (Persea americana) are classified into four main types: Guatemalan, Mexican, West Indian and hybrids.
 Commercial varieties include:

-Hass (Guatemalan race with pebbled black skin) is the main planted variety today.
+The Hass avocado, a Guatemalan race with pebbled black skin, is the main planted variety today.
 There are new Hass varieties available, such as Lavi Hass, Lamb Hass and Gem Hass.
-These Hass sub-varieties help extend the supply season.
+These Hass sub-varieties help to extend the supply season.

 Source: Eurostat Comext.

 Information on quality, size, packaging and labelling requirements for avocados can be found in:

 - the UNECE standards for avocados;